SWIFTSIM/swiftsimio/README.md

 from matplotlib.pyplot import imsave from matplotlib.colors import LogNorm

-# There is huge dynamic range usually in temperature, so log nomalize it before
+# There is huge dynamic range usually in temperature, so log normalize it before
 # saving.
 imsave("temperature_map.png", LogNorm()(temperature_map.value), cmap="twilight")
 ```